genezablan/challenge/README.md

   - Each user has many customer point and customer belongs to user

-  a) Write a query that gets all total points per day of the user with customer point type 'scan_earns'.
+  a.
+Write a query that gets all total points per day of the user with customer point type 'scan_earns'.
     The requery result should include these fields (first_name, last_name, total_points, Date).

-  b) Write a query that gets all user who earn points more than the earn_frequency in the settings.
+  b.
+Write a query that gets all user who earn points more than the earn_frequency in the settings.
     The query result sould include these fields (first_name, last_name, user_id).